UofABioinformaticsHub/Intro-NGS-Sept-2018/notes/Introduction.md

 Today your helpers will be

-- Steve Pederson, Hien To (Bioinformatics Hub)
+- Steve Pederson (Bioinformatics Hub)
 - Jimmy Breen (Bioinformatics Hub / SAHMRI)
-- Terry Bertozzi (SA Museum)
-- Justin Bogias, Awais Choudhry, Chris Ward

 ## Recommendations For Working